JAForbes/pgzx/readme.md

     | --ssl-require         Requires ssl
     | --ssl-reject          Reject unauthorized connections
     | --no-ssl-reject       Do not reject unauthorized connections
-    | --ssl-heroku          --no-ssl-reject if the connection string has a .com in it
+    | --ssl=heroku          --no-ssl-reject if the host ends with a .com

     For more detailed connection options, connect to postgres manually via -X